mattpap/masters-thesis/sphinx/src/groebner.rst

 .. figure:: ../img/tikz/geometry-rhombus.*
     :align: center

-    A rhombus in a fixed coordinate system.
+    A rhombus in a fixed coordinate system

 Lets consider the rhombus of figure :ref:`fig-geometry-rhombus`.
 This geometric entity consists of four points $A$, $B$, $C$ and $D$.
 To setup a fixed coordinate system, without loss of generality, we can